Skip to main content

 Description (Optional) Document the group's purpose, any special rules, or important notes for future administrators.
 This is especially valuable for complex conditional logic.

-• Microsoft Entra Security Group - For access permissions and security policies
+• Microsoft Entra Security Group (for access permissions and security policies)

-• Exchange Distribution List - For email distribution and communication
+• Exchange Distribution List (for email distribution)

 Target Group Choose the existing group in Entra that will be updated.
 The dynamic group configuration will control the membership of this group.